Best-In-Class NEVI partner

 EV charging has a reliability challenge: The uncomplicated solution may surprise you.

 At ABB, we have been helping critical industries keep their facilities running for decades, from data centers, to hospitals, and water treatment facilities.
 In these scenarios, reliability and uptime are paramount and are more than aspirational - they are requirements.
 There are a number of best practices from these industries that can be applied to EV charging operations in order to meet or exceed 97% uptime.
-We encourage the EV charging industry to consider and implement key best practices while deploying chargers.

 Service Level Agreements: The “great enabler” of reliability and uptime